AntonioRedondo/antonioredondo.com/README.md

 ## SPA and routing

 The site is a SPA.
 What in a web 1.0 site profile descriptions would be different page loads, on this 2.0 site is just a hide `<section>` which is made visible when the user pushes the profile button.
 However, when the corresponding profile button is pressed the URL is updated with a hash and the profile number selected: `#profile1`, `#profile2` or `#profile3`.
 If the page is accessed straight from the URL and hash the page will directly show the corresponding section.
-Also you can navigate through the different sections going back and forth.
+Also you can navigate through the different sections going back and forth with the browser.
 Sections will load and unload accordingly.
 To implement this behaviour the [`history.pushState()`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) API is [used](https://github.com/AntonioRedondo/antonioredondo.com/blob/master/src/js/initMain.js#L117).

 ## Speed and size optimisation